Slowing UK lending, factories signal hard road ahead

 The UK central bank and the government are hoping that consumers will step in and spend more once lower inflation eases the squeeze on their budgets.

-Britons' expectations for inflation over the next 12 months fell slightly to 2.7 percent in September from 2.8 percent in August, a monthly survey by polling company YouGov showed.

-But Monday's BoE data pointed to households' continued reluctance to take on more debt.
+But Monday's BoE data pointed to a continued reluctance to take on more debt.

 Consumer credit fell by 134 million pounds in August, while total lending dropped by 410 million pounds - the steepest decline since July 2010.